Drug information provided by: IBM Micromedex

-This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors, such as feeling sad or hopeless, getting upset easily, or feeling nervous or hostile.
+This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
+Also tell your doctor if you or your child have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor right away.

 Birth control pills containing levonorgestrel may not work as well while you are using this medicine.
-Use another form of birth control together with your pills to avoid getting pregnant.
+Use another form of birth control together with your pills during treatment and for at least 1 month after the last dose to avoid getting pregnant.
 Talk to your doctor if you have questions.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.